Clarendon Hills Dethatching Lawn Services

 Contact Clarendon Hills’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in Clarendon Hills.
-The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (usually up to 32 gallons) for curbside pickup.
+The village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a designated drop-off site for residents.
+Accepted materials include dethatched thatch, grass clippings, and leaves, which must be separated according to municipal guidelines.
+Only biodegradable paper bags or rigid containers (up to 32 gallons) are permitted—plastic bags are strictly prohibited.
 Commercial contractors may be subject to additional permit or fee requirements.
-For those preferring to drop off yard waste, the municipal yard waste drop-off site operates during posted hours and may require a resident permit or sticker.
-Always separate thatch from other yard waste if required by local guidelines.
-For up-to-date collection schedules, accepted materials, and drop-off procedures, contact:
+Residents should check the seasonal collection schedule and ensure all materials are placed at the curb on designated days.
+For more information on yard waste collection, drop-off site hours, and permit requirements, contact:

 Clarendon Hills Department of Public Works